 (b) for a call to the emergency service number 106, the point in the network of the emergency call person for 106, after the point at which the announcement for emergency calls is played, at which a call-taker is able to respond to the call.

 relevant carriage service means a carriage service, excluding an internet of things data-only service.

+Note: This definition covers different types of carriage services, including standard telephone services and other carriage services that are emergency telephone services.

 relevant termination point means: